13 Ungodly Things We’d Like to See at the Catholic-Themed Met Gala

 On Wednesday, it was announced that the 2018 Met Gala theme will indeed be a religious one.
 The title: “Heavenly Bodies: Fashion and the Catholic Imagination.”
 So we decided to use our own imaginations to come up with suggestions for outfits, performers, and ice breakers.

 1. Rihanna dressed as a bad Catholic schoolgirl, with Pope Francis in papal athleisure as her date.
-They arrive, arm in arm, via the Pope Mobile.
+They arrive, arm in arm, via the Popemobile.

 2. Taylor Swift with a cross to bear.